 One option is to pull off removable cushions and legs.
 Removable sofa legs twist off easily.
 Make sure you put them in a safe place so you don't lose them.
 You may have the option of removing the backrest as well.
 If you have a sectional, take it apart into smaller sections.

 Blankets wrapped around the sofa add a layer of protection when you're moving the furniture through your home.
 It also covers hard parts on the sofa like wood and sharp corners that can damage your walls.
 You can get furniture blankets from moving companies or use blankets you already have at home.
-Bubble wrap and cardboard can also work to cover sharp areas.
+Bubble paper and cardboard can also work to cover sharp areas.
 Use tape to hold the blankets in place while you're moving the couch.

 Ways to Move the Couch